andela-abankole/To-Dos/README.md

 # To-Dos' v1.0

 ## About
 To-Dos' is a web application that allows users store list of things they want to do.
-To-Dos' is an Andela project created using HTML, CSS, Bootstrap, javaScript.
+To-Dos' is an Andela project created using HTML, CSS, Bootstrap, Font-Awesome, javaScript.

 Author [Akinjide Bankole](https://twitter.com/JideBhanks)